 How the EPC cost varies

 There are a number of things that will affect how much the EPC costs.
 These include where in the UK the property is situated (specifically if it’s in a wealthy area or not), and how far the Domestic Energy Assessor (or EPC assessor) has to travel to get there.
-Similarly, you can expect to pay more for an EPC of a larger properties.
+Similarly, you can expect to pay more for an EPC of a larger property.
 For instance, an EPC for a large townhouse in central London will cost more than an EPC for a bungalow in the countryside.

 Always check for credentials